Robo-advisor vs. financial advisor? You don’t have to choose

 Another common investing mistake is letting your emotions guide your investments—but a human advisor can help you make more informed decisions.
 If stocks start to plunge, you can call your advisor.
 They’ll remind you that it’s a natural part of the economic business cycle and not to panic (and then they might coach you through some breathing exercises).

-And while robo-advisors can’t give you that level of care and attention, they can do more functional work, like looking at your investments every day and making adjustments as needed to keep you on track.
+And while the technology can’t give you that level of care and attention, it can do more functional work, like looking at your investments every day and automatically rebalancing your portfolio when needed to help manage risk and market changes.

 2. Personal goal setting and achieving